contributors-company/fform/README.md

 - `FFormBuilder<F extends FForm>`: A widget that constructs and manages the form state, utilizing streams to refresh the UI dynamically as data changes.
 - `FForm`: A base class for creating custom form classes, allowing you to add specific methods and properties to your forms.
 - `FFormException`: A base class for creating custom exceptions for form fields, enabling you to define custom validation rules and error messages.
+- `FFormProvider`: A widget that allows you to access the form in the widget tree without passing it as a parameter.

 ## Why It Rocks 🎸